0 0

 Hello everyone,

-Today i am going to share this interesting Indian bread, made of all purpose flour, that is deep fried in oil.
-We call it ‘bhature’ that actually originates from Northern part of India especially Punjab.
-Chole – bhature or Aloo Bhature or Paneer bhature.
+Today I am going to share this interesting Indian bread, made of all-purpose flour, that is deep-fried in oil.
+We call it ‘bhature,’ which actually originates from the northern part of India, especially Punjab.
+Chole bhature Aloo bhature or Paneer bhature.

 Now,